This page contains information on different types of assistance that can be available during a Federally Declared Disaster Declaration.

 Money is available for necessary expenses and serious needs caused by the disaster.
 This includes:

-- Clothing; household items (room furnishings, appliances); tools (specialized or protective clothing and equipment) required for your job; necessary educational materials (computers, school books, supplies).
+Disaster-related damages to essential household items (room furnishings, appliances); clothing; tools (specialized or protective clothing and equipment) required for your job; necessary educational materials (computers, school books, supplies).